 Shakespeare Web

 Although the Shakespeare Queries and Replies has been suspended, back discussion is available.
 If you like to write poetry, try the Poetry Machine.
-Today in Shakespeare History discusses briefly events during Shakespeare's lifetime (reverse chronology).
+This site used to be on or linked to the Shakespeare Web but is now separate.
+I left it here anyway.

 Shakespeare Oxford Society Home Page